aai210/Help-Guideline-Oculus-Quest-2/README.md

 3. If you encounter Wi-Fi sharing issues in step 2.
 Then you need to use software [Connectify Hotspot](https://connectify.me).
 The purpose of this software is same  create a Wi-Fi hotspot.
 To do this, you need to start the VPN and select Psiphon in "Wi-Fi Network to Repeat" list then enter network name and password and click Start Hotspot.
 Please note that this software is paid.
 But there is also a free period that should be enough for complete first steps of setup.

+4. After update has been downloaded and installed you will be asked to enter numbers from screen.

 # Useful Links

 [How To Force Any Unity Game to Run In Native VR Mode](https://www.notion.so/beastsaber/How-To-Force-Any-Unity-Game-to-Run-In-Native-VR-Mode-cf8c50f66f2740d5b692db786a8386a1)